hariprasath-r/springboot-course-data-api/README.md

 # springboot-course-data-api

-Simple POC using Spring Boot to create a Course API.
+A simple POC using Spring Boot to create a Course API.
 ----------------------------------------------------

 Spring Boot Dependencies Used: